Horace and Tina

-Horace & Tina is an Australian children's television series that first screened on Network Ten in 2001.
+Horace & Tina is an Australian live-action puppet comedy drama children's television series that first screened on Network Ten in 2001.
 The series was produced by Jonathan M. Shiff Productions.
 The series mixes animatronic characters (Horace & Tina) with live action drama.

 Plot

 Horace is a short, grumpy, 200-year-old man who is the world's greatest mischief maker.
 His elder sister, Tina, is a 271-year-old incurable romantic who loves to meddle and give advice.
 Lauren Parker discovers she is the only person who can see Horace and Tina and has to keep their existence a secret from her family and friends without them thinking she's going crazy.